eaminhu/faq2/en-US/ru-he-jiao-yi/defi-you-na-xie-qian-zai-yong-li.md

 <h1>🧑🎨 What are the potential use cases of DeFi? </h1>
 <h3>What are the potential use cases for DeFi? &lt;a href=&quot;#header-4&quot; id=&quot;header-4&quot;&gt;&lt;/a&gt;</h3>
 <h4>Lending &lt;a href=&quot;#borrowing-and-lending&quot; id=&quot;borrowing-and-lending&quot;&gt;&lt;/a&gt;</h4>
 <p>The Open Lending Protocol is one of the most popular applications in the DeFi ecosystem.
-Compared with the traditional credit system, open decentralized lending has many advantages, including instant transaction settlement, support for collateralized digital assets, no credit review, and the possibility of standardization in the future. </p>
+Compared with traditional credit systems, open decentralized lending has many advantages, including instant transaction settlement, support for collateralized digital assets, no credit review, and possible standardization in the future. </p>
 <p>The lending service is built on a public blockchain, minimizing the level of trust required and protected by cryptographic verification methods.
 The blockchain-based lending market reduces counterparty risks, speeds up lending while cutting borrowing costs, and effectively expands the audience. </p>
 <h4>Money Banking Services &lt;a href=&quot;#monetary-banking-services&quot; id=&quot;monetary-banking-services&quot;&gt;&lt;/a&gt;</h4>
 <p>By definition, DeFi is a financial application, and currency banking services are a typical use case.
 These include <a href="https://academy.binance.com/glossary/stablecoin">stablecoin</a> issuance, mortgage lending and insurance. </p>